 Setting up OKRs for your remote teams can be done if you spend time figuring out exactly what you want to achieve by the end of a certain quarter.
 Drilling down to the minutest details and creating a very strong blueprint is the key.
 However, this blueprint needs to be tracked from time to time and changes will also be made as the journey progresses.

 The best part about setting OKRs is they can work on corporate, departmental or individual levels.
-OKRs keep everyone on the same track, promotes collaboration and helps drive employee engagement throughout the organisation.
+OKRs keep everyone on the same track, promotes collaboration and helps drive employee engagement throughout the organization.
 Let’s take a look at how you can use OKRs to not just set clear goals for your teams and team members, but also how you can measure those goals.

 Step 1 – Introduce your remote team to the concept

 Research finds a positive impact on performance when people commit to goals.
 Effective goal setting trains the mind to think about what is needed and work towards achieving it.
 Psychologists and mental health researchers associate goals with a higher predictability of success.
 The first step has to be managers ensuring that all remote team members understand how the OKR method works and how it will help them as a team and individual level.